minerva-university/cs162-test/Adaobi_Amanna.md

 - reading
 - playing music
 - cooking, and of course *eating*.
 I look forward to working together with peers on this semester's project.
+Thanks.